howardsolutions/http-server-ts/README.md

 ## Hashing
 On the other hand, we will be writing code to store passwords in a way that prevents them from being read by anyone who gets access to your database.
 This is called hashing.
 Hashing is a one-way function.
 It takes a string as input and produces a string as output.
 The output string is called a hash.

+# JWTS

+## What Is a JWT?

+A JWT is a JSON Web Token.
+It's a cryptographically signed JSON object that contains information about the user.

+Once the token is created by the server, the data in the token can't be changed without the server knowing.

+When your server issues a JWT to Bob, Bob can use that token to make requests as Bob to your API.
+Bob won't be able to change the token to make requests as Alice.